Best Cage Size for Sugar Glider / Flying Squirrel

 Safety-Proofing Your Home for Sugar Glider / Flying Squirrel

 A systematic approach to Sugar Glider / Flying Squirrel-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within Sugar Glider / Flying Squirrel's reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For Sugar Glider / Flying Squirrel at Very Small (2-5 oz) size, the specific hazard profile includes getting underfoot, squeezing into tight spaces, and choking on small objects.
 Regular safety audits of your Sugar Glider / Flying Squirrel's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Sugar Glider / Flying Squirrel